KV Scheduler plugin

 More in: l3-plugin

-The VPP L3 plugin is capable of configuring ARP entries (including proxy ARP), VPP routes and IP neighbor feature.
-The L3 plugin is dependent on the interface plugin in many aspects since several configuration items require the interface to be already present.
+Configure ARP entries (including proxy ARP), VPP routes and the IP scan neighbor feature.
+The L3 plugin is dependent on the interface plugin.

 More in: ACL plugin

-The ACL plugin handles the configuration of the VPP access control lists.
-The ACL stands out as the permission attached to a given interface.
-If rules defined in the access list are met by the incoming traffic, packets are allowed to perform defined action.
+Handles VPP access control lists.
+If rules defined in the access list are met by the incoming traffic, the configured action is applied to the packets.

 ACL-based forwarding (ABF) plugin